Moselsteig Trail: Hike and Wine Along The Moselle

 Best Season for the Moselsteig Trail

-Although you can hike the Moselsteig Trail all year round, the best seasons are obviously spring, summer, and early autumn.
+While the Moselsteig Trail can be hiked all year round, the best seasons are obviously spring, summer, and early autumn.
 Note that some climbs on the Moselsteig can be muddy and slippery in winter.
 If you want to combine the Moselsteig Trail with the wine season, stick to July and August.
 During these months, there are various festivities concerning Riesling and other famous wines in the various regions.
 Beware of heavy legs along the way!

 Moselsteig: Map